jocstech/WebAPP-Project-Fall-2016/README.md

 Name			|Student Number
 :-------------|---------------
 Yulong Fang	|100471536
-Moe savari	|100604449
+Moe Savari	|100604449

 ##Introduction:

-###A Meal Decision Wheel: FoodWheeler
+###A Dinning Decision Maker Web App: FoodWheel

-FoodWheeler is a web-based(Node.js) application that allows users to choice their food by just spinning a wheel simply.
+FoodWheel is a web-based(Node.js) application that allows users to choice their food by just spinning a wheel simply.
 The wheel will help user to choose their next meal to eat from the database randomly.

 ##Configuration(Installation):
 ```